Tama Tonga: Bullet Club Civil War (2018–2019)

-Seven-time IWGP Tag Team Champion (2019-present)
+Seven-time IWGP Tag Team Champion (2019–2022)

-On February 23, 2019, they would regain the IWGP Heavyweight Tag Team Titles by defeating Sanada & Evil at Honor Rising 2019: Day 2, starting their fifth reign.
-After defending the championships seven times, their reign would end when G.O.D lost to FinJuice (Juice Robinson & David Finlay) at Wrestle Kingdom 14.
-They would soon immediately regain the belts at The New Beginning in the USA event in Atlanta, before again losing them without a defence to Golden*Ace (Hiroshi Tanahashi & Kota Ibushi) on a New Japan Road show in Korakuen Hall.
+On February 23, 2019, they would regain the IWGP Heavyweight Tag Team Championship by defeating Evil and Sanada at Honor Rising 2019: Day 2, starting their fifth reign.
+After defending the championships seven times, their reign would end when G.O.D lost to FinJuice (Juice Robinson and David Finlay) at Wrestle Kingdom 14.
+They would soon immediately regain the belts at The New Beginning in the USA event in Atlanta, before again losing them without a defence to Golden☆Ace (Hiroshi Tanahashi and Kota Ibushi) on a New Japan Road show in Korakuen Hall.

-After the 2020 Pandemic, Guerrillas of Destiny would make their return to Japan as participants of the World Tag League.
+After the pandemic, Guerrillas of Destiny would make their return to Japan as participants of the World Tag League.
 They would win the tournament for the first time after defeating FinJuice in the finals.
-They would go on to win an IWGP Tag Team Title match at the Tokyo Dome for the first time, defeating champions Dangerous Tekkers (Taichi & Zack Sabre Jr.) after Tanga Loa hit 'ApeSh*t' (a Sitout Reverse Piledriver) on Taichi after 19 minutes & 18 seconds.
+They would go on to win an IWGP Tag Team Championship match at the Tokyo Dome for the first time, defeating champions Dangerous Tekkers (Taichi and Zack Sabre Jr.) after Tanga Loa hit "ApeSh*t" (a sitout reverse piledriver) on Taichi after 19 minutes and 18 seconds.
 They lost the belts back to the Dangerous Tekkers on June 1.